Howie-Phathu/Weather-App/README.md

 # Weather App

 A modern, full-page weather application built with React, TypeScript, and Vite.
-Get current weather and 3-day forecasts for your location and any city around the world.
+Get current weather and 7-day forecasts for your location and any city around the world with interactive temperature graphs.

 ## Features

 - 🌍 **Current Location Weather**: Automatically detects and displays weather for your current location
 - 🔍 **Search Any City**: Search and get weather data for any city worldwide
-- 📅 **3-Day Forecast**: View detailed 3-day weather forecasts with temperature ranges
+- 📅 **7-Day Forecast**: View detailed 7-day weather forecasts with temperature ranges
+- 📊 **Interactive Temperature Graph**: Visualize temperature trends with beautiful charts
 - 💾 **Save Favorite Locations**: Save cities to quickly access their weather data
 - 🌡️ **Temperature Units**: Toggle between Celsius and Fahrenheit
 - 📱 **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices